-CARES calculates the monthly W-2 payment based on the following rules:
+The monthly W-2 payment is calculated based on the following rules:

 - 1. Payment reductions for missed hours are deducted from the payment for the participation period during which hours were missed. - 2.
-In order to affect the next payment, the final date that nonparticipation and good cause hours can be entered into CARES is the date the W-2 Pulldown payment cycle is scheduled.
-Once the date for W-2 Pulldown has passed, the worker must make payment adjustments via auxiliary payments or recoupment of overpayments. - 3.
-Nonparticipation cannot be entered if the date of the nonparticipation falls outside of the assigned activity dates in the BEGIN DATE or ACTUAL END DATE fields on CARES screen WPCH. - 4.
-A payment reduction is not imposed on a participant for failing to complete a formal assessment. - 5.
-A payment reduction is not imposed while a formal assessment is assigned on CARES screen WPCH.
-A payment reduction cannot be imposed until: - The formal assessment has been completed; - The assessment activity code has been end-dated on WPCH; and - The FEP, in consultation with the participant, has made the necessary adjustments to the participant's Employability Plan.
+In order to affect the next payment, the final date that participation data can be entered into WWP is the date the W-2 Pulldown payment cycle is scheduled.
+If there are changes to participation data after W-2 Pulldown, WWP will calculate to determine if an auxiliary payment or overpayment is necessary.

+- 3. A payment reduction is not imposed on a participant for failing to complete a formal assessment. - 5.
+A payment reduction is not imposed for nonparticipation in any activities that are scheduled on a date that a formal assessment activity is open on the EP or the Formal Assessment Pending status is open.
+A payment reduction cannot be imposed until: - The formal assessment has been completed; - The assessment activity has been ended on the EP; and - The FEP, in consultation with the participant, has made the necessary adjustments to the participant's Employability Plan.